 I made these for Easter but of course you can make them in any shape or style.
 I love the buttercream in the middle.
 It adds that super softness to the finished biscuit.
 It goes against the snap of the biscuits.
 If you don’t like chocolate buttercream you can leave out the chocolate and add in a little more icing sugar.

-- 250 g/9oz plain flour plus more for dusting the worktop
+- 250 g plain flour / all purpose flour plus more for dusting the worktop

 - 2 tablespoons milk